intel/pmem-csi/DEVELOPMENT.md

 APIs
 ============

-​CSI API
+CSI API
 ----------------

 Kubernetes CSI API is exposed over Unix domain socket.
 CSI operations are executed as gRPC calls.
 Input data is allowed as permitted by CSI specification.
 Output data is formatted as gRPC response.

 Following CSI operations are supported, with arguments as specified by CSI specification: CreateVolume, DeleteVolume, StageVolume, UnstageVolume, PublishVolume, UnpublishVolume, ListVolumes, GetCapacity, GetCapabilities, GetPluginInfo, GetPluginCapabilities.

 Network ports